 Pastes are an extension of dry marinades

-Pastes are made up from dried spices and both fresh and dried herbs with a little liquid added – often a little oil or finely pounded ginger and garlic.
+Pastes are made up from herbs, spices and a little liquid – often a little oil or finely pounded ginger and garlic.
 The paste mix is moistened only enough to hold the ingredients together.

 How long to marinate

 Refrigerate the marinating meat unless you are going to cook within 20 minutes of preparation.
 Whole pieces of meat (like roasts and steaks) can stand for 12 to 24 hours covered in the fridge, while cubes of meat for kebabs should only need 2 or 3 hours marinating time.

 Rub a dry marinade or paste into the meat about 20 minutes before cooking.
 Use enough pressure to ensure that the rub or paste sticks evenly to the meat.